-Today I visited a local farm in Oyambarillo, not far from the Quito airport, where a local family raises guinea pig for eating.
+In 2015, I visited a local farm in Oyambarillo, not far from the Quito airport, where a local family raises guinea pig for eating.
 My hosts were Edwin Paillacho and his wife, Sonia Cachago.
 I can’t thank them enough for letting me spend some time photographing their finca and asking tons of questions.
-All of this in preparation for a series of articles I hope to write on marketing cuy (the local name for guinea pig), in the United States – the first is due to come out next month in Modern Farmer Magazine and I will be sure to share it with you all.
+All of this in preparation for an article I wrote on marketing cuy (the local name for guinea pig), in the United States in Modern Farmer Magazine.

 I specifically asked if these animals are ever pets and they looked a little askance and shook their heads no. Ecuadorians, especially indigenous Ecuadorians, are so used to raising cuy for meat that the concept of one of these animals being a pet is pretty odd.
 Even when their young daughter, Victoria, picked up a baby guinea pig, it was clear that the young creature wanted only to escape her little hands.

 The cuy that are ready for eating are very large, up to 2 kilos in size.
 A friend in Nayon told me that the even larger breeds of cuy can be found, up to 3.8 kilos or about 8 pounds.
 These animals can scratch and bite and are more than a handful to manage.
 In fact, I recently read that in California, many guinea pigs are being brought to animal shelters because they are not fit to be pets.
 Their behavior is more like the breeds of guinea pigs raised for meat rather than those raised to become pets.